armartin/ancestry_pipeline/README.md

 --out CEU_YRI_ACB; done
 ```

-After the fact, you can fix the classes file as follows:
+If you run the script as in the first example, you will need to fix the classes file , e.g. as follows:

 ```
 python classes.py \